 Working muscles you normally don’t work will do that to you.
 Marni was very patient with me.

 She came over several times to check on me and Adrienne to see how we were feeling and to correct my form.
 LOL.
-I got corrected frequently.
+She corrected my form frequently.

-I felt like a D student in her class but I pushed on.
+My grade in her class was definitely a D but I persevered.
 I wore my Adidas miCoach Fit Smart to track my calories and even though the calorie count was off, the Fit Smart lights up as I change heart rate zones and it was doing up from white (rest) to blue (light activity) to green (medium activity).

 I was sweating and was ready to just lay out on the floor and take a nap.